 While you might find like minded friends and or humor on social media regarding alcohol as a pastime or stress reliver, acquiring coping skills and a support system are the best way to go to maintain mental, physical and emotional health including relationships with workplace and loved ones.
 Falling into a pattern of rationalization for increased alcohol or drug consumption is a very slippery slope.

 According to Physican Assistant Cynthia Goldrick at one of Symetria Recovery’s outpatient substance use and addiction clinics, “We’ve had a definite escalation in the ‘established’ drinkers seeking help.
 These are the older folks and weekend drinkers who used to have a bottle and now have one and a half.
 Or, maybe drink all weekend and are now near blackout.”

 “It is very common that patients tell us their behavior is changing, picking fights with loved ones, texting while wasted, blackouts, marriages starting to suffer, workplace issues and wondering what the heck is this?” states Goldrick.
 “I repeatedly hear, ‘I’m so unhappy!'”.

 Use this time of Covid for new inner strength and growth opportunities, meditation, spirituality, fitness and education to feed your mind and soul.
-Don't mask sad or bad situations.
+Don’t mask sad or bad situations.
 One in four suffer from mental health issues such as depression, according to the World Health Organization.
 Help comes in many forms.
-For more help, reach out to www.symetriarecovery.com.
+Reach out to Symetria Recovery today.